sozenh/rabbitmqctl/README.md

-# rabbitmqctl
+# rocketmqctl
-rabbitmqctl use shell to test rabbitmq
+rocketmqctl use shell to test rabbitmq